Why Study in the UK

-Because your degree will generally take less time to complete in the UK than in other countries, this will also save you money.
+Because your degree will generally take less time to complete in the UK than in other countries, you could save money compared to a US school.
 Although four-year programs are increasing in popularity, most degree programs in the UK are three years, and a masters program is typically between one and two years.

 Although international students can manage their affairs so that their UK education is affordable, UK policymakers are taking note of an alarming trend in the cost of education for non-EU students.
-With exchange rates climbing, life in the UK can be quite expensive.
+With exchange rates climbing, life in the UK can become expensive.
 In addition, unlike in many other EU countries, non-EU students are charged higher rates in the UK than students from EU countries.
 One recent study from the Higher Education Policy Institute warned that the UK must act to contain and reduce tuition and costs to stay competitive in the hunt for international students.
-At InternationalStudent.com, we are always cheered when policy-makers take note of the increasing costs of international education.
-As global competition for international students heats up, we’ll be watching for the UK to act aggressively to keep the UK a primary destination for international students.
+As global competition for international students heats up, it can be predicted that the UK will act aggressively to keep the country a primary destination for international students.

 An international student in the UK is typically allowed to work up to 20 hours a week during school term, and up to full-time when school is out of term.
-Of course, you should always check with your international advisor at your school before starting any work - you do not want to be in violation of your visa, and rules change frequently.
-Also, it is not always easy to find a job, so relying on work income to fund your education is not a good idea.
+You should check with your international advisor at your school before starting any work - you do not want to be in violation of your visa, and rules change frequently.
+Keep in mind it is not always easy to find a job, so relying on work income to fund your entire education is not a good idea.
 Unless you have employment set up through your school before you arrive, you should plan to fund the entire first year of your studies without any employment income.
-Please visit our Visa and Immigration pages for more details on working in the UK as an international student.
+Visit our Visa and Immigration pages for more details on working in the UK as an international student.

-Financing an international education is always difficult.
+Financing an international education can be difficult.
 The best approach includes lots of preparation, careful analysis of your budget, and hard work in researching and applying for scholarships.
-There are a variety of scholarships and loans available to students who wish to study in the UK.
-Please visit our Financing/ Scholarships section for more detailed information, and also check out the following resources:
+There are many scholarships and loans available to students who want to study in the UK.
+Our Financing/ Scholarships section section has more detailed information, along with the following resources:

 Gateway to Europe

-With the addition of the Channel Tunnel and low cost airlines such as EasyJet and Ryan Air, Europe is easier to access than ever.
+With the addition of the Channel Tunnel and low cost airlines, Europe is easier to access than ever.
 You can reach most areas of Europe from the UK within a few hours by train or direct flight.
-For example, if you are studying in London or Manchester and you want a weekend away in Italy, you can fly Ryan Air direct to Rome, Milan, Pisa, Genoa, Venice or several other cities in Italy.
-The direct flight would take around two hours and cost anywhere from 30 to 100 pounds, depending on when you travel and when you book.
+If you are studying in London or Manchester and you want a weekend away in Italy, you can fly direct to Rome, Milan, Pisa, Genoa, Venice or several other cities in Italy.
+The direct flight would take around two hours and costs will vary, depending on when you travel and when you book.
 Visit our Getting Around section for more UK travel information.

-The UK is known for its multicultural society, with all religions and faiths represented in some way.
-With a racial, ethnic and religious jumble, the UK is very open to new traditions and cultures - something that is a great thing for students from other countries!
-You can also be sure that a place of worship will be easily accessible for most major religions - and for more information on this please see our Religion section or visit the following sites:
+The UK is known for its multicultural society, with nearly all religions and faiths represented.
+With a racial, ethnic and religious jumble, the UK is very open to new traditions and cultures - a great thing for students from other countries.
+For more information, visit our Religion section or visit the following sites: